ivpk/uapi/openapi/docs.md

 <span class="green">attribute</span> `=`
 <span class="green">value</span> `&`

-There can be none, one or more than one attribute.
+There can be none, one, or more than one attribute.

 For query examples following data model will be used.